candrija/candrija.github.io/index.md

-## I'm a Mechanical Engineering Student at The University of North Carolina at Charlotte and this website is a repository for all of my interesting creative endeavors.
+## My name is Carson Andrijanoff<br/>I'm a Mechanical Engineering Student at The University of North Carolina at Charlotte and this website is a repository for all of my interesting creative endeavors.

 ### **Solidworks Projects**